makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 <blockquote>
 How I would then like to hide from the longing [...] <details><summary>[Note]</summary>

 See Rilke p.
 59
 It is too much sometimes, is it not? *–Beholden*</details>
 </blockquote>

 Even as we worked for weeks and months together after that, even as we pried carefully at those fluttering edges, ran that fraying me beneath the rushing waters, I worried still that I took up too much space.
 We inch by inch slid me apart into two, into three and four, and my worries increased twice, three times and four, that I was taking up multiples of me worth of space in eir life.

 I slid from myself into Slow Hours and Beholden — the feeler and the mover.
 And then before long, Hold My Name — the self-actualizer — sheered away, and after her came Motes — the small.
+Rye — the writer.
+What Right Have I — the believer.

 And even so, even as I strove towards what felt like a more fulfilling future, a more complete identity, my worries at times were founded.
 After all, the worries that others had for me, their connections, were impacted by this, were they not?
 Dave worried that I was disappearing into the work, disappearing into some other dynamic inaccessible to him.
 Robin worried that I was too anxious — and what a lovely route to expand anxiety! — about the effects of expanded identities on my relationships with others.

-But "[w]hat gives life its"living" and its "psychic" aspect is the "vibrations" that permeate and surround each living thing and account for the "chemistry" between people," Will Crichton writes of the Duino Elegies (Rilke p.
+But "[w]hat gives life its "living" and its "psychic" aspect is the "vibrations" that permeate and surround each living thing and account for the "chemistry" between people," Will Crichton writes of the Duino Elegies (Rilke p.
 103).
 "In other words, life, or the non-mechanistic side of life, is in the same general category as light and radio waves and the subtle forces that these generate."

 "God is in the dynamics," I have said.
 "God is a verb," say others.
 "See that of God in everyone," say yet more.

 I live a sometimes panentheism.

 Animistic, I see in these dynamics the divine in these relations between me and mine.
 Between Dave and me, Robin and me.
-Between Echo and this me and this me and this me and this me.
+Between Echo and this me and this me and this me and this me, and yes, this me and this me.

 <blockquote>
 Angel, oh take it, pluck it, that tiny-flowered healing herb.<br>
 Protect it!
 Find a vase for it!
 Place it among those joys<br>
 not yet open to us, in an appealing urn. <details><summary>[Note]</summary>

 See Rilke p.
 51
 Urn!
 What a choice of word, rather than a mere vase. *–Motes*</details>
 </blockquote>